Nihar-Debnath/OS/lecture-15-(concurrency-&-thread)/01_concurrency_&_thread.md

 | True parallelism?      | ❌ No (just fast switching) | ✅ Yes (actual parallel execution) |
 | Performance boost?     | ⚠️ Limited                 | ✅ Significant                     |

----

-Let me know if you want a diagram or real-world example (like cooking with one vs multiple chefs).